Website projects can flourish or flounder, depending on how effectively they are managed.

 Once you have your checklist, you can create a new task for each requirement and assign it to a relevant team member.
 From this point onward, project management of the optimization phase works much the same as it does during building.

-Phase #4: Finalization
+Phase 4: Finalization

 This phase of website project management is relatively complex.
 It covers the work involved in the following processes:

-Go live.
-During this process, the website and its support systems become operational.
-Key tasks include uploading the site to its domain, and integrating it with applications such as analytics tools and email marketing clients.
+Go live: During this process, the website and its support systems become operational.
+Key tasks include uploading the site to its domain and integrating it with applications such as analytics tools and email marketing clients.

-Client/staff training.
-The people who will manage the website after launch need to be taught how to use it.
+Client/staff training: The people who will manage the website after launch need to be taught how to use it.
 This can be facilitated through training sessions, which can be planned into the PM platform as events (provided a calendar functionality is included in the platform).

-It’s quite possible that your team will be working on several of these bullet points at once (or perhaps even all of them).
-This creates the potential for the project to become difficult to manage, and we therefore suggest paying close attention to how your project management platform is used at this stage.
+Your team may be working on several of these bullet points at once (or perhaps even all of them).
+This creates the potential for the project to become difficult to manage, so we suggest paying close attention to how your project management platform is used at this stage.

-Phase #5: Launch
+Phase 5: Launch

-The website launch and the work leading up to it can be an exciting time for a website development team.
+The website launch and the work leading up to it can be exciting for a website development team.
 Nevertheless, this is the worst phase of all in which to take your eye off the ball.

 With all those final issues ironed out, you’ll be ready to transfer control of the website to the client.
-This, in itself, involves a degree of complexity, so be sure to create dedicated tasks for fine details such as writing the completion report for the project and securely transferring login credentials to the client.
+This, in itself, involves a degree of complexity, so be sure to create dedicated tasks for fine details such as writing the complete report for the project and securely transferring login credentials to the client.

 Ever-improving project management for web development

 Website project management shouldn't stop once the website goes live.
-The crucial next step is to evaluate the outcomes of the project, and learn any potentially valuable lessons you can, ahead of the next website project.
+The crucial next step is to evaluate the project's outcomes and learn any potentially valuable lessons you can apply to the next website project.

 If you’re always learning about your websites and your website project management, both should keep getting better and better.
-Sign up to Teamwork today for even better website project management